 However, not all controls will have all these facilities.
 These controls will not offer all facilities

-- Controls at Innerleithen/Traquair, Eskdalemuir and Great Easton will have no beds or showers available.
+- Controls at Innerleithen/Traquair, Eskdalemuir and Great Easton will have no showers available.

 Can you take my stuff to controls, and bring it back to London?

 Yes we can!
 When you enter, you can nominate up to two controls for us to send your stuff to.
 When you register the day before the ride, we will give two canvas drawstring bags.
 You can place up to 2.5 kg of equipment into each bag.
 Please do not include fresh food, liquids or glass.
 We will take the bags to the controls that you nominate, and return them to London when the control closes.